Find and apply for an undergraduate course with options for work placements and studying abroad.

 Languages are passports to life enabling you to become a global citizen.
 You’ll foster communication and broaden your knowledge of cultures and perspectives.

-Pharmacology is the study of the effects of drugs on the body.
-Learn how to develop effective treatments for both human and animal diseases.
+Explore the effects of drugs on the body and learn how to develop effective and safe medicines.

-Train as a healthcare professional in all aspects of medicines use and design.
-Pharmacists have valued roles as members of multidisciplinary healthcare teams.
+Train as a healthcare professional in all aspects of medicines design and use.
+A pharmacist has a valued role as a member of a multidisciplinary healthcare team.

 The study of politics looks at the process of gaining and exerting governance.
 How is power handled and where does it lie?

 Psychology is the scientific study of mental life and human behaviour.
 It explains how we think, feel and act both individually and as part of a social group.

 Social workers work with individuals and families to help improve their lives.
 They act as advocates and direct people to the services they may need.

 Social and policy sciences seek to understand how we're shaped by organisations around us.
 Explore if the foundations of society could be organised differently.